isc-projects/bind9/doc/arm/reference.rst

    clients see these answers.

-   If the client has requested DNSSEC records (DO=1) and the NXDOMAIN response is signed then no substitution will occur.
+   If the client has requested DNSSEC records (DO=1) and the NXDOMAIN response is signed, no substitution occurs.

-   To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:ffff:ffff::100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: ``"*.
+   To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:ffff:ffff::100.100.100.2, configure a type ``redirect`` zone named ".", with the zone file containing wildcard records that point to the desired addresses: ``"*.
 IN A 100.100.100.2"`` and ``"*.
 IN AAAA 2001:ffff:ffff::100.100.100.2"``.

-   To redirect all Spanish names (under .ES) one would use similar entries but with the names ``*.ES.`` instead of ``*.``.
-To redirect all commercial Spanish names (under COM.ES) one would use wildcard entries called ``*.COM.ES.``.
+   As another example, to redirect all Spanish names (under .ES), use similar entries but with the names ``*.ES.`` instead of ``*.``.
+To redirect all commercial Spanish names (under COM.ES), use wildcard entries called ``*.COM.ES.``.

    Note that the redirect zone supports all possible types; it is not